FusionAuth/fusionauth-site/site/_posts/2022-04-15-announcing-fusionauth-1.36.md

 A typical user scenario might go as follow:

-* A user, Alice, signs in to GameA using 'login with XBox' and FusionAuth.
+* A user, Alice, signs in to ExampleGame using 'login with XBox' and FusionAuth.
 A link event is sent.
-* Alice plays GameA for months.
+* Alice plays ExampleGame for months.
 * Alice sells her XBox and buys a PS5.
-* Alice  signs into GameA with 'login with PSN'.
+* Alice signs into ExampleGame with 'login with PSN'.
 A link event is sent.
 * Alice notices that there is an XBox account associated with her FusionAuth account.
-She delinks it from within the GameA UX.
+She delinks it from within the ExampleGame UX.
 An unlink event is sent.

 Documentation for this web hook is available [here](/docs/v1/tech/events-webhooks/events/).